 New technological innovations surrounding footwear have made the creation of running sandals possible.
 The soles are thin enough to give you that barefoot feeling while still protecting your feet from repetitive impact.
 This is a really interesting way to enjoy your run, and we’ve looked at a huge number of products to choose the best ones for your needs.
 On top of being trendy and functional, many of these running sandals are also incredibly stylish.

-Many runners report that barefoot running or running in sandals actually results in fewer injuries then running with more cushioned footwear.
+Many runners report that barefoot running or running in sandals actually results in fewer injuries than running with more cushioned footwear.
 This is because a person places less pressure on the soul of their foot when they’re able to feel what they’re running on.
 This has to do with an instinct to protect your feet from injury and the fact that you aren’t pushing against a highly cushioned surface.
 Running sandals are also notoriously comfortable.
-This is because of the freedom that they allow your foot, and the breathability.
+This is because of the freedom that they allow your foot and the breathability.
 The foot isn’t being restricted in any way, and this actually changes the way that you absorb the shock.

 We looked at products that will offer you enough of a cushion to protect your feet while still keeping you firmly connected to the ground.
 There are a wide variety of different running sandals, and we tried to populate this list with products that can appeal to runners at every level.

-We’ve been transitioning to a more natural version of style.
+We’ve been transitioning to a more natural version of the style.
 In fact, Earthier products are incredibly trendy.
 This means that your running sandals aren’t relegated to just the trail.
 You can also wear them when you’re out and about for supreme comfort and mobility.
-The products that we looked are highly fashionable and can appeal to your aesthetic senses as well.
+The products that we looked at are highly fashionable and can appeal to your aesthetic senses as well.
 This means that you can enjoy your favorite footwear just about anywhere.

 Runners prefer that their footwear be lightweight.
 This helps with their performance, eases the stress on their knees, and improves comfort while running.
 Running sandals are the ultimate lightweight footwear.
 They give you the option of using a product that has a thin enough sole to reduce the overall weight that’s on your feet while running.
 Every time that you take a step you’re pulling up that weight.
-This requires additional energy and can place strain on your shins and knees.
+This requires additional energy and can place a good amount of strain on your shins and knees.
 The running sandals that we looked at are incredibly lightweight and can offer you a unique experience.

 A great barefoot sandal should be very flexible as to allow your foot to move more naturally, the less weight of the sandal should be able to allow you this as you can move your feet as you want them to.
 Consider going for a thin sole too as this will increase the effectiveness of the sandals as well, flexibility is easy to achieve once you get the right pick of sandals.

 This related to vast products and it’s not a surprise the sandals also have this.
-Well when talking of durability of sandals, we mean the straps and the sole, the material of the straps need to be ones that can easily be worn and ones that last long and cannot break in the middle of your run as this can pose as a life threatening problem, as a runner ensure that you get sandals that have the right sole grip for the terrain you will be exposing them to, ensure that they are ones that can be used in every terrain and can conquer in most cases rubber soles are considered best as they have an amicable grip with them.
+Well when talking of durability of sandals, we mean the straps and the sole, the material of the straps need to be ones that can easily be worn and ones that last long and cannot break in the middle of your run as this can pose as a life-threatening problem, as a runner ensure that you get sandals that have the right sole grip for the terrain you will be exposing them to, ensure that they are ones that can be used in every terrain and can conquer in most cases rubber soles are considered best as they have an amicable grip with them.
 They are able to be used to the best as they are durable.
 For the straps consider going for leather straps as they are comfortable and long lasting too.

+When in the hunt for a barefoot sandal look carefully, in case you have the history if an injury or bruise make sure you see your doctor first to get the go-ahead of going down the road and joining the bandwagon of barefoot feelers.
 This might come in when going for sandals, good news is you might find the best sandals and realize they are not all that expensive, we like to put it as it is, cost can drive your decision but never allow yourself to think that the best products are the ones with the higher prices, sometimes you will be shocked as that is not the case when getting sandals, go for ones that are durable if luck is on your side you will get them at a very affordable price.
 Sometimes of your creative level is up there how about you practice to make one pair on your own, just by getting the required material, you might end up being surprised on how little you will spend.